 Step 5: Final Design Meeting & Plan Review

 It’s time to lock in your design!
 In your final plan review meeting, we’ll go over the exact price of your project, including construction notes and the details and finishes you want to see in the finished space.
 Until this step, you haven’t spent a dime.
 This is where you decide if you’d like to move forward with construction, and you’ll provide a deposit to lock in your start date.

 Your basement can take anywhere from 7-16 weeks, depending on the scope of work and size of your basement.
 You’ll be assigned a dedicated Project Manager who will be your point of contact for all of your construction needs.
 Your PM manages all of the trades that are working in your home and ensures your project stays on track and finishes on time.

 All you have to do is sit back, relax, and get excited for your new basement!

-Basement Finish and Remodeling Services with FBC
+Basement Finish and Remodeling Services in Minneapolis-St. Paul

 With a design-build firm, you have the opportunity to reconfigure the layout of your basement to craft a custom space with the specific fit and function your household needs.
 We can guarantee no other basement design will look like yours.